AI agent orchestration

 Is Dagu an AI agent framework?

-No. Dagu is the workflow engine underneath agent work.
+No. Dagu is the command workflow layer underneath agent work.
 It schedules and observes commands, so you can use the agent CLI, model, and prompt system that fits each job.

 How do human approvals work?